Note

 modules:

-In a few minutes, the traces and detailed logs will arrive to Azure Monitor from the trouble device.
-The entire end-to-end message flow from the sensor on the device to the storage in the cloud will be available for monitoring with application map in Application Insights:
+In a few minutes, traces and detailed logs arrive in Azure Monitor from the trouble device.
+The entire end-to-end message flow from the sensor on the device to storage in the cloud is available for monitoring with application map in Application Insights:

-From this map we can drill down to the traces and we can see that some of them look normal and contain all the steps of the flow, and some of them, are short, so nothing happens after the Filter
+From this map, you can drill down to the traces.
+Some traces look normal and contain all the steps of the flow, but some are short, so nothing happens after the Filter

 module.

-Let's analyze one of those short traces and find out what was happening in the Filter
+Analyze one of those short traces to find out what happened in the Filter

-Our logs are correlated with the traces, so we can query logs specifying the TraceId
+Because logs are correlated with traces, you can query logs by specifying the TraceId

 and SpanId

-to retrieve logs corresponding exactly to this execution instance of the Filter
+to retrieve logs for this execution instance of the Filter

 module:

-The logs show that the module received a message with 70.465-degrees temperature.
-But the filtering threshold configured on this device is 30 to 70.
-So the message simply didn't pass the threshold.
-Apparently, this specific device was configured wrong.
-This is the cause of the issue we detected while monitoring the La Niña service performance with the workbook.
+The logs show that the module received a message with a temperature of 70.465 degrees.
+But the filtering threshold set on this device is 30 to 70.
+So the message didn't pass the threshold.
+This device is set up incorrectly.
+This configuration is the cause of the issue detected while monitoring the La Niña service performance with the workbook.

 module configuration on this device by updating properties in the module twin.
-We also want to reduce back the loggingLevel
+Also, reduce the loggingLevel

 to Information